Classic movie quotes that have broken into our daily vocabulary

 Quoting the best lines from movies can be irresistible to fans.
 But some lines are so profound, so famous, so unbelievably perfect that reciting them goes beyond entertainment.
 From catchphrases and one-liners to poignant dramatic statements, the greatest sentences ever spoken on the big screen have woven their way into the daily American lexicon.

 The best movie quotes transcend the films they were in, the writers who wrote them, and the actors who spoke them.
 Today, these gems of dialogue are now instantly recognizable parts of America's culture and vernacular.
 But do you know what these lines are when you hear them —and which films gave them their genesis?
-Here's a look at the movie quotes that are so universally appealing that they’ve taken on new lives outside of their origins.
+Stacker curated a list of beloved movie quotes that are so universally appealing, they’ve taken on new lives outside of their origins.

 'I'm gonna make him an offer he can't refuse.'